dante4rt/mobile-mart/apps/frontend/README.md

   bun run build
   ```

-- Deploy `dist/` to Vercel, Railway, or any static host.
+- Deploy `dist/` to Vercel, Netlify, Railway, or any static host.
 - Use root Dockerfile for full-stack Docker/Railway deployment.

 ## Database Schema & Seeds